FLiCKERFEST 2021 official entries are Now Closed EXCEPT for Invited Entries.

 • Yoram Gross Award for Best Australian High School/Youth Short Animation

-• SAE Award for Best Australian Primary School Short Film
+• Parkers Award for Best Australian Primary School/Youth Short Film

 Plus many other cash and industry prizes.

-Industry and cash prizes will be awarded of over $40,000 AUD in value.
+Industry and cash prizes will be awarded of approx $40,000 AUD in value.